twinstar6980/Twinning.Documentation/english/installation.md

 	For security and size reduction reasons, the C++ runtime used is c++\_shared.
 Therefore, you also need to copy the `libc++_shared.so` file of the corresponding processor architecture to the system library directory.

 	> The system library directory is `+ /system/lib` on 32-bit systems and `+ /system/lib64` on 64-bit systems.
-	> This file can be found in the Android NDK toolchain, and the corresponding `core` version of `libc++_shared.so` is pre-set in the bundle package.
+	> This file can be extracted from the Android NDK toolchain.

 For `iPhone` systems, you also need to do the following: